“Every student deserves to be healthy, safe, engaged, supported, and challenged.”

 • More emotional than usual

-If your chlid is diagnosed with a concucussion, notify the nurse as soon as possible and provide written documentation from the Healthcare Provider.
-A Concussion Management Plan will be developed for your chlid based on the MD orders and communicated with your childs teachers.
-If your child participates in athletics, he/she may not participate until completely cleared by their physician.
+If your child is diagnosed with a concussion, notify the nurse as soon as possible and provide written documentation from the Healthcare Provider.
+An Academic Recovery Plan will be developed for your child based on the MD orders and shared with you, your child and your child's teachers.
+Your child will be evaluated on a regular basis by us and the plan adjusted until they have fully recovered.
+If your child participates in athletics, they may not participate until cleared by their physician and a plan for gradual return to play has been established between your child and the Athletic Trainer.